Moduli interpretation of Eisenstein series

-We therefore turn to the situation in weights $2$ and~$3$, which we study using a result of Shimura~\cite{ShimuraSpecialValues}.
-This result states that a suitable Rankin-Selberg convolution of a newform $F$ with an Eisenstein series gives a product of two special values of Hecke $L$-functions associated to $F$ and to Dirichlet characters $\xi, \psi$.
-More precisely, Theorem~2 (with $r=0$) of~\cite{ShimuraSpecialValues}, and equation~(4.3) of the same article (with $k=\wtj \geq 2$, $l=1$, and $m=\wtj-1$) imply the following statement, which holds for any $\wtj \geq 2$: let $F \in \cuspforms_\wtj$ be a newform with character $\chi$, and let $\xi, \psi$ be Dirichlet characters with $(\xi\psi)(-1) = -1$; then there exists a product $\Eis \Eis'$ of two Eisenstein series, with $\Eis \in \Espace_1$ and $\Eis' \in \Espace_{\wtj-1}$, such that the Petersson inner product of $F$ with $\Eis \Eis'$ gives
+We study this orthogonal complement using a result of Shimura~\cite{ShimuraSpecialValues}, namely that a suitable Rankin-Selberg convolution of a newform $F$ with an Eisenstein series gives a product of two special values of Hecke $L$-functions of $F$ twisted by Dirichlet characters $\xi, \psi$.
+More precisely, Theorem~2 (with $r=0$) of~\cite{ShimuraSpecialValues}, and equation~(4.3) of that article (with $k=\wtj \geq 2$, $l=1$, and $m=\wtj-1$) imply the following statement for any $\wtj \geq 2$: let $F \in \cuspforms_\wtj$ be a newform with character $\chi$, and let $\xi, \psi$ be Dirichlet characters with $(\xi\psi)(-1) = -1$; then there exists a product $\Eis \Eis'$ of two Eisenstein series, with $\Eis \in \Espace_1$ and $\Eis' \in \Espace_{\wtj-1}$, such that

 with an explicit nonzero constant $C$.
 (Here, if $\wtj=3$, we must have $\chi \xi \psi \neq 1$ in order for $\Eis' \in \Espace_2$ to be holomorphic.)
 Note that we have normalized the Petersson inner product so that it is insensitive to the choice of common congruence subgroup $\Gamma$ with respect to which $F$, $\Eis$, and $\Eis'$ are all invariant.